mcjurij/mfm/Hardware_en.md

 The Counters are identical except for two small differences.
 Both have a front and a back end.
 The separation is where the opto-isolators are.
 The ground of the +/-5 V supply voltages is coupled to the mains voltage in the front end.
 The mains voltage is separated by the opto-isolators.
 That's why there are two grounds GND (front end) and GND_2 (back end) and two power supplies.

-The Counters do not necessarily have to be connected to 230 V. It is also possible with a plug-in power supply, which has outputs AC voltage of approx. 8 - 10 V. This must be connected to D1 (suppressor diode, also TVS diode).
+The Counters do not necessarily have to be connected to 230 V. It is also possible with a plug-in power supply, which outputs an AC voltage of approx. 8 - 10 V. This must be connected to D1 (suppressor diode, also TVS diode).
 R1, the varistor RVAR1 and the fuse F1 are then omitted.
-But then you need a solution for the symmetrical +/-5V supply to the front end.
+But then you need a solution for the symmetrical +/-5V supply for the front end.
 More effort --although mandatory for everyone without an isolating transformer.
 Especially if you want to measure with a scope on the front end side.

 Counter 1: